 Like the multifaceted person who was Diana, Princess of Wales, my mother was saint to some, demon to others, and both, sometimes at the same moment, to me.
 The life she wove about me, my brothers, and my father, was often a glimpse into the nether regions of hell.
 But we (and this is something I must constantly remember) escaped.
 She never could.
 My mother lived in that hell always.
 She was her own hell.
 We dwelt only on the fringes of her insanity, and at last, with physical distance, growing understanding and therapy, and finally with her death, we were freed.

 I doubt anyone will ever genuinely know if the beleaguered Princess actually suffered from some, any, psychological disorder, or if, much more likely, that was merely the fabrication of a bitterly unkind and hostile press.
-And continued speculation on the matter would be cruel, for the truth is, none of it matters a bit except to the family and friends who loved her.
+And continued speculation on the matter would be both inappropriate and cruel, for the truth is, none of it matters a bit except to the family and friends who loved her.
 For the rest of us, that aspect of her life never was and still is none of our business.
 But I will forever be grateful to the famous woman who endured such unending public abuse, for without what I learned, encountering cruel conjecture and malicious speculation and rumor about her, I might never have begun the tortuous ascent from my own personal hell.
 I say that Princess Diana saved my life, but it was really I who saved myself.
 I took her story and let it lead me to knowledge.
 I took that knowledge and wove it into a net – an escape net, to which I clung for my very life.
 My very life: the life that I now have.
 The whole and healthy life that I created, like a phoenix, rising from the ashes of intense misery.

 And while I may not live happily ever after, I will never forget the story of a princess with which that new life began.